jjgcb/country-profile-china/src/copy/01-Intro.md

 Pakistan in 2020 committed to a [moratorium](https://www.climatechangenews.com/2020/12/16/pakistan-signals-coal-power-exit-potential-model-chinas-belt-road/) on building coal-fired power plants.
 However, the government in 2023 promised to [quadruple](https://www.reuters.com/business/energy/pakistan-plans-quadruple-domestic-coal-fired-power-move-away-gas-2023-02-13/) power plants fuelled with domestic coal to meet energy needs without relying on imports.
 Coal mining in the country has been linked to [fatal disasters](https://www.business-humanrights.org/en/latest-news/pakistan-over-318-workers-killed-in-last-eight-years-in-coal-mines-in-balochistan/), [slavery and child abuse](https://www.theguardian.com/global-development/2020/feb/19/coal-workers-are-orphans-the-children-and-slaves-mining-pakistans-coal).

-More than 1,700 people died in Pakistan’s 2022 floods, which were fuelled by rains made [75% more intense](https://www.carbonbrief.org/climate-change-likely-increased-extreme-rainfall-that-led-to-pakistan-flooding/) by climate change.
-Many displaced by the floods [remain homeless](https://www.theguardian.com/global-development/2023/feb/08/pakistan-families-hungry-and-homeless-floods) in 2023.

-The devastating impact of the floods buoyed Pakistan’s call for a [loss-and-damage](https://interactive.carbonbrief.org/q-a-should-developed-nations-pay-for-loss-and-damage-from-climate-change/) fund to be established at the [COP27](https://www.carbonbrief.org/cop27-key-outcomes-agreed-at-the-un-climate-talks-in-sharm-el-sheikh/) climate summit in 2022.

-Pakistan has set itself a “cumulative conditional target” of limiting emissions to 50% of what it expects its business-as-usual levels to be in 2030.
-It says that 15% will be met by its own resources and 35% is subject to international financial support.